open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 Description MUST NOT change over time and caller can cache the returned value.

-### Span TraceState

-The tracestate returned by the Sampler SHOULD be recorded in the span's readable span data object and set in the corresponding field when exported using OpenTelemetry's OTLP format.

 ### Built-in samplers

 OpenTelemetry supports a number of built-in samplers to choose from.